2012 City and County of Swansea Council election: Bonymaen (two seats)

 Long-serving Labour councillor Mair Gibbs was de-selected and failed to be returned as an Independent.

 Castle (four seats)

 Clydach (two seats)

-Roger Llewellyn Smith has been elected as a Labour councillor in 2008.
+Roger Llewellyn Smith had been elected as a Labour councillor in 2008.

 Cockett (four seats)

 Labour captured all four seats from the Liberal Democrats by a substantial margin.
 One of the four Lib Dems elected in 2008 stood as an Independent.

 Cwmbwrla (three seats)

 Dunvant (two seats)

 Lib Dem councilor Nick Tregoning stood unsuccessfully as an Independent, leading to the loss of one seat to Labour who increased their vote significantly compared to 2008.